 The text doesn’t say anything about Cornelius’s individual response.

 He is lumped in with “all who heard the message.”

-Do people in our culture today think about what happens after they die?
+Do people in our culture today think about these things?

-Questions of life after death come to the surface when people begin to reflect how life is so fragile: the accidental death of a loved one, the violent end of a homicide, or mass murder like the Virigina Tech tragedy.
+Questions about life after death come to the surface when people begin to reflect on the fragility of life:

-It may not be on the same surface as Cornelius, but a question deep in the heart nonetheless.
+Thoughts about life after death may not be on the same motivational level as Cornelius, but a question deep in the heart nonetheless.

 Ecclesiastes writes that God has set eternity in the hearts of men, yet they cannot understand it.